goldlabel-apps/goldlabelopensource/gatsby/src/markdown/how/get-started.md

 Where will you clone the repository to?
 Call this `<working-repo>`.
 Decide on a machine readable name `<your-project>`.
 Clone the repo and install dependencies

-> [Goldlabel Free](https://github.com/listingslab-software/goldlabelopensource) is Open Source.
-You can use it to base all or part of your app on and keep it up to date manually as it develops